top of page

 where Black, Brown, and Indigenous New Orleanians–fueled by the inherent brilliance, bravery and audacity of our ancestors– sustainably own our own labor and mentor each other on the collective and equitable governance of resources such as: food, care, land, and culture.

-Who we are, and what we believe in
+Who we are, how we're organized, and what we believe in

 Our programs and offerings to support the solidarity economy movement